-These are the basic steps for applying to a A-State Graduate School (master’s, specialist or doctoral).
+These are the basic steps for applying to A-State Graduate Programs (master’s, specialist or doctoral).
 Your materials will be reviewed by both Graduate Admissions and the Graduate Degree Program to which you’ve applied.
 If you have questions, please contact us at A-State Graduate Admissions.

 1. Submission of Application Materials

 Closely observe the deadline and required materials set by your graduate program of interest, including any additional documents requested of students who are seeking departmental funding through assistantships or fellowships.
 Complete the application and fax, e-mail or mail any materials that could not be submitted online to ASU Graduate Admissions.

 General documents needed in the application process:

 - A completed online application accompanied by the appropriate application fee ($30 for U.S. applicants/$40 for International applicants, $50 for Doctoral applicants), along with the required documents for that specific graduate program.
 See program website for specific required documents.
 (There may be separate application forms for some of our programs, as noted on the departments websites.)

 - Official transcripts from all colleges and universities attended since leaving high school.
 Transcripts must be mailed directly from the institutions previous attended.
 If you are a graduate of ASU, we will obtain your transcript for you.

 - All students are required to present written documentation of measles, mumps and rubella immunization.
 This immunization must have been received after the first birthday and after January 1, 1968.